adam-ard/organic-markdown/lit/CodeBlock_origin.o.md

-# CodeBlock::origin
+# `CodeBlock::origin`

-Print the file from which this object originated, meaning the file from which this code block was parsed:
+Prints the name of the file this code block was originally parsed from.

+This is primarily useful for debugging or logging purposes, so you can trace a block back to its source file.
+Also helpful for code editor integration.

 ```python {name=codeblock__origin}
 def origin(self):